niuchenglei/rankextor/README.md

 rankextor

-# High performance rank executor for advertisement and recommendation system, implemented in C/C++ and support ensembled into Java host as plguin or independent process.
+# High performance rank executor for advertisement and recommendation system, implemented in C/C++ and support ensembled into Java/Scala host as plguin or independent process, and it support ML models trained by Xgboost in Python or event Tensorflow deep learning models.

 Rankextor is a set of algorithm execution engines based on C/C++.
 It is mainly used for algorithm serving in the fields of recommendation, advertising, and search.
-It supports embedding into Java service processes or providing RPC sorting services as an independent process.
+It supports embedding into Java/Scala service processes or providing RPC ranking services as an independent process.

 ## Features
 1. Flexible and efficient "graph" execution engine.